More evidence emerges for Amazon's push into pharmacy industry

 According to public records dug up by the St. Louis Post-Dispatch, Amazon has obtained approval to be a wholesale distributor of pharmaceuticals in 12 states: Alabama, Arizona, Connecticut, Idaho, Louisiana, Michigan, Nevada, New Hampshire, New Jersey, North Dakota, Oregon and Tennessee.
 There is also a pending application for the state of Maine.

-In early October, Wall Street analysts began predicting that Amazon was looking to enter the health care and pharmacy business.
-Amazon didn't confirm this speculation, and no one knows exactly what capacity its participation in the industry could entail.
+Earlier this month, CNBC reported that Amazon was looking to enter the health care and pharmacy industry.
+Amazon had declined to comment on the story.

-For now, this may only imply Amazon is interested in joining the drug supply chain, and doesn't mean it has full rein to directly sell drugs to customers, for which it would need a pharmacy license.
+It's still not clear what Amazon's plans may be.
+According to the Post-Dispatch report, the wholesale distributor licenses don't allow Amazon to offer prescription drugs or medical devices directly to customers.
+It would need a pharmacy license to do that.

 In addition, certain states require wholesale licenses from retailers in order to sell professional-use medical devices, something Amazon already does through its health care product portal.
 These filings can be unrelated to the selling of prescription drugs.